MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ## See also

-* Compare syntax of Bash, PowerShell and Cmd in these articles:
+* Compare syntax of Bash, PowerShell, and Cmd in these articles:
   * [Syntax differences between environments](./get-started-tutorial-2-environment-syntax.md)
   * [Query command output using JMESPath](./query-azure-cli.md)
 * [Use quotation marks in parameters](./use-azure-cli-successfully.md#use-quotation-marks-in-parameters)